 These are useful in guiding agents on how to handle certain tickets or remind them about issues that require immediate attention.

 6. Capture Customer Feedback

 An issue tracking software should have a mechanism for capturing customer feedback.
-It should enable service teams to use survey tools like Net Promoter Score to gauge customer satisfaction levels after customer issues have been resolved.
+It should enable service teams to use survey tools like ProProfs Survey Maker to gauge customer satisfaction levels after customer issues have been resolved.
 The request for feedback should be automated and help you capture what customers think your business should improve on.

 7. Running Trials